 Xanthan Gum is made from a string of sugars.
 It is a form of bacteria that is fermented on sugar.
-A small amount is used to hold the recipe together, and prevent holes in the baking process.
-Without this ingredient you may see tiny to larger holes in your baked goods, or breads.
+A small amount is used to hold the recipe together and prevent holes in the baking process.
+Without this ingredient, you may see tiny to larger holes in your baked goods, or bread.
 You may also experience an extra crumbly baked good or bread, and it will be unable to hold itself together.
-Xanthan gum is used in breads, doughs, cookies, cakes, pancakes, waffles, crepes and other desserts and breads as a plant based thickening agent and stabilizing agent.
-It also acts as an emulsifier, by encouraging liquids that normally don’t like one another to actually mix together and it adds a creamy texture.
+Xanthan gum is used in bread, doughs, cookies, cakes, pancakes, waffles, crepes and other desserts and bread as a plant-based thickening agent and stabilizing agent.
+It also acts as an emulsifier, by encouraging liquids that normally don't like one another to actually mix together and it adds a creamy texture.

 Is there anything else to use in replace of Xanthan gum?
 Can I leave it out?

 Gluten-free baking needs Xanthan Gum, or at least a substance similar in order to have success with gluten-free baking.
 You can use a guar gum, chia seeds, flax seeds or Psyllium husk instead.
 The reason Chia and Flax seeds work is because of their magical function once put into liquid is that they expand, thicken and stick.